RebekaZimmermann/first-gen-voices/report/search_log.md

 - r/academia
 - r/ApplyingToCollege

-## Beobachtungen:
+## Observations:
-- r/firstgen: noch keine Beiträge
+- r/firstgen: no posts yet
-- r/firstgenstudents: klein aber direkt, First Gen Definition unklar
+- r/firstgenstudents: small but direct, First Gen definition unclear sometimes
-- r/GradSchool: sehr große Community, diverse Themen
+- r/GradSchool: large community, diverse topics
-- r/college: fast 3 Millionen Member, deckt große Bandbreite ab
-- r/academia: viel allgemeiner, eher spätere Studienphasen
+- r/college: almost 3M member, covers a wide range of topics
+- r/academia: a lot more general, rather later phases of study
-- r/ApplyingToCollege: eher Pre-College, 1.2M Member, viel über Rejections
+- r/ApplyingToCollege: more Pre-College, 1.2M members, a lot of posts about rejections

-## Genutzte Suchbegriffe:
+## Search terms used:
 - "first gen college"
 - "first in family to go to college"
 - "no support from family university"
 - "first gen imposter syndrome"
 - "first gen experience"
-- "r/firstgenstudents "

-## Auswahlkriterien:
+## Selection criteria:
-- Nur Posts > 100 Wörter
-- Textstruktur lesbar
+- only posts with more than 100 words
+- readable text structure
-- Mindestens 1 persönlicher Aspekt erwähnt
+- at least 1 personal aspect mentioned